Want personalized picks that fit your family?

 What's the story?

-Beca (Anna Kendrick), an aspiring mixmaster/DJ, is a freshman at Barden University.
+Beca (Anna Kendrick), an aspiring mixmaster/DJ, is a freshman at Barden University in PITCH PERFECT.
 Her father, a professor, won't let her drop out of college to move to Los Angeles and start her DJ-ing career without having her try college first.
 He ups the ante when he notices Beca spending more time in her dorm room than out on campus, attending classes and getting to know her peers.
 If she joins one group and gives it her all and still ends the year determined to move, he'll finance it himself.
 So off to the Bellas she goes; the Bellas, once an esteemed all-girl a cappella group, need new members.
 At the nationals the previous year, the now co-captain, Aubrey (Anna Camp), threw up onstage, ruining their chances.
 Then again, the Bellas have always played second fiddle to the Treblemakers, Barden's all-male group; the Bellas' repertoire is steeped in old songs, and they're stale.
 Beca thinks it's time to shake things up, and most everyone else agrees, but Aubrey is firmly in the skeptical camp.
 Can they make a comeback at this year's nationals?
 And can Beca keep her mind on the game when the Treblemakers' sweet and talented Jesse (Skylar Astin) is such a distraction?

 Is it any good?

-Let's all give a hand for PITCH PERFECT: It's a joy to watch a comedy like this, which wraps you up in belly laughs and catchy songs and makes whatever ails you seem far, far away.
+Let's all give a hand for this movie: It's a joy to watch a comedy like this, which wraps you up in belly laughs and catchy songs and makes whatever ails you seem far, far away.
 Let's take it from the top: Kendrick is a delight.
 Not only can she act -- though we knew that already from the wonderful Up in the Air -- she can also sing!
 Plus, special kudos to Rebel Wilson, whose subversively awesome Fat Amy won't be forgotten anytime soon.
 In fact, all of the a cappella troupes assembled here (or the voices behind them) are awesome.
 Never mind that they're kitschy and earnest and seriously competitive about their craft (which, in some circles, is considered decidedly uncool).
 The beauty of it is they don't care; they just want to make music.